corda/cash-issuer/README.md

 anything else.
 If you do want to use this code and get stuck then e-mail roger.willis@r3.com.

-The repo is split into two modules:

-1. **cash** - a placeholder for the core finance state and contract types.
-   For now there is just a placeholder cash contract.
-2. **cash-issuer** - the cash issuer codebase.

-The cash-issuer is split into a number of sub modules:
+The repo is split into a number of modules:

 1. **client** - code which should be run by participants in a cash business network.